aisosalo/CIFAR-10/README.md

 [Research Unit of Medical Imaging, Physics and Technology](http://www.mipt-oulu.fi/) is acknowledged for providing the hardware for running the experiments.

-[Aleksei Tiulpin](https://github.com/lext) is acknowledged for kindly giving his permission to reproduce and adjust his pipeline scripts for this task.
+[Aleksei Tiulpin](https://github.com/lext) is acknowledged for kindly providing access to his pipeline scripts and giving his permission to reproduce and modify his pipeline for this task.

 ## Authors